Unavailable for Deployment or Failed to validate

 Note: Replace the newline characters in the certpem with /n - the certpem should be entirely on one line.

-Note: so basically we need to patch "NSX", "vSphere" and "VCF" endpoints if its a VCF enabled Aria Automation Instance.
+Note: Patch the "NSX", "vSphere" and "VCF" endpoints if it's a VCF enabled Aria Automation Instance.

 Note: Please Check "Additional Information" Section